 Some states, such as Florida and Kentucky, require insurers to replace your windshield with no deductible.
 In Georgia, insurers don’t have to repair your windshield damage for free.
 This means you’ll have to pay a comprehensive coverage deductible if you file a claim.

-Insurers can, however, offer full glass insurance at an additional cost.
+Providers can, however, offer full glass coverage at an additional cost.
 This coverage will replace your windshield for free, but it will add to your monthly rates.

-Following a serious driving offense conviction, you may be required to file an SR-22 form with the State of Georgia.
-An SR-22 form certifies that you maintain minimum liability insurance on your policy.
+Following a serious driving offense conviction, you may be required to file an SR-22 form with the state.
+An SR-22 form certifies that you maintain minimum liability coverage on your policy.
 You’ll only have to file one if the state orders you to after a severe moving violation, such as a DUI or reckless driving.
-States often require this form because the cost of this coverage increases significantly once the driver’s license points appear on your driving record.
+States often require this form because premiums increases significantly once the driver’s license points appear on your driving record.

 How long do insurers have to settle a claim?

-After you file a claim, your insurer has to settle your claim by a certain date.
-In Georgia, insurers have 40 days to settle your claim.
+After you file a claim, insurers have 40 days to settle your it.
 This breaks down as:

 - 15 days to send you proof of loss forms